Lim Wee Kiak: Political career

 During an interview with Lianhe Zaobao in May 2011, Lim commented that Singapore's ministers need to have a high salary to maintain dignity when talking to CEOs or the CEOs may not be receptive to the ministers' suggestion or proposals.
 The comments created a outcry and Lim defended himself saying a balance point is needed.
-Lim subsequently apologised for it, claiming it was taken out of context and there are several more points to it during the interview.
+Lim subsequently apologized for it, claiming it was taken out of context and there are several more points to it during the interview.